nutnoobly048/Aura-Money/backend/README.md

 ## How to use api
 # Open terminal that location this folder
+python -m venv venv
-command~ venv\Scripts\activate
+venv\Scripts\activate
-command~ pip install -r requirements.txt command~ python app.py
+pip install -r requirements.txt python app.py